tigejw/Add-Covers-To-Goodreads-Exports/README.md

 - Run ```node addCoversToExport.js``` to start the program.

-- Wait till you see the "Successfully added covers to goodreads_library_export.csv" message in your terminal.
+- Wait until you see the "Successfully added covers to goodreads_library_export.csv" message in your terminal.

 - Your goodreads_library_export.csv should now have an additional column at the end called cover_url with the relevant image links.

 # File Changes

-Exhisting Columns
+Existing Columns
 ```
 Book Id, TItle, Author...
 ```